benwalks/Lets-Build-Instagram-Free-Book/Chapter One/Chapter One.md

 ___

-Now cd to your new directory in the termianl and let’s run the server to see if we’ve got rails working properly.
+Now cd to your new directory in the terminal and let’s run the server to see if we’ve got rails working properly.

  ![YourTurnGoat](/Users/ben/Desktop/Lets Build Instagram Free Book/YourTurnGoat.png)